"The Fall Feasts of the Lord" (last 3 of 7)

 As summer winds down in

-Last year on the 28th September, 2015 at the beginning of the Feast of Tabernacles the last (Lunar Tetrad of the four) "Blood Moon" occurred ....on that day and made this year very special.
+On the 28th September, 2015 at the beginning of the Feast of Tabernacles the last (Lunar Tetrad of the four) "Blood Moon" occurred ....on that day and made this year very special.
 The Shemitah (Sabbatical) Year also ended in the Biblical Year - 5775 which ran from Rosh Ha-Shanah 25th September, 2014 until the evening of 13th September 2015.
 And, that meant that the following Biblical Year - 5776 (2015 - 2016) would begin with a Jubilee Year (50th) for the Jewish nation - Israel!
-We are now into that year 5776 (2016) until 02nd October when the new Biblical year 5777 will begin!
-World changing events began to take shape during the 2014/2015 "bloodmoon" Tedrads, Shemitah year and we also believe the Jubilee year will end with prophetic implications that we just cannot ignor.
+We are now into that year 5777 (2016/2017) until 20th September, 2017 when the new Biblical year 5778 will begin again on Rosh HaShanah!
+World changing events began to take shape during the 2014/2015 with the "bloodmoon" Tedrads, Shemitah year and we also believe the Jubilee year 5777 (2017) will end with prophetic implications that we just cannot ignore.
 Since the first blood moon ocurred on 15th April, 2014 much has already taken place in Israel and began with the war in Gaza.
-Time will tell!
+Time certainly will tell!

 Who doesn’t like holidays...?
 But, great as our holidays, their origin is from men.
 How different are

 The Jewish holidays are NOT only historic… but prophetic and very definitely point to